project-hatohol/HAPI-2.0-Specification/en/README.md

 ### Communication path

-Use Advanced Message Queuing Protocol (AMQP) 0.9.1 as communication path.
+Use Advanced Message Queuing Protocol (AMQP) 0.9.1 as a communication channel.
 - AMQP 0.9.1: https://www.rabbitmq.com/resources/specs/amqp0-9-1.pdf

 ### JSON-RPC

-Use JSON-RPC 2.0 as basic protocol of information exchange.
+Use JSON-RPC 2.0 as a basic protocol of information exchange.
 - [JSON-RPC 2.0 (2013-01-04)](http://www.jsonrpc.org/specification)
 - [JSON(RFC4627)](https://www.ietf.org/rfc/rfc4627.txt)

-#### Attention
+### Attention

-- Encoding is UTF-8(MUST).
-Normalization form C(SHOULD).
-String can escape(MAY).
+- Encoding MUST be UTF-8.
+Normalization form SHOULD be C. String MAY escape.
-- Enough randomness is needed from ID object that is used in request and response(SHOULD).
+- Enough randomness SHOULD be needed from ID object that is used in request and response.
 - Must not use batch request of JSON_RPC in HAPI2.0(MUST NOT).
 - HAPI2.0 does not assume to generate and use AMQP queue name dynamically.
 The user need to dicide queue name that is used when contanct to Hatohol server.
 HAPI2.0 assume Hatohol server and plugin use the above queue name.

 ## Operating overview

-The following sequence figure express basic operating of procedures request and response that are exchanged between Hatohol server and Hatohol arm plugin.
+The following sequence figure describes basic operating of procedures request and response that are exchanged between Hatohol server and Hatohol arm plugin.

 ```